 Lawn Belt is a perfect alternative to a PVC system and need a simple to install in-ground system.
 Designing and installing a DIY sprinkler system is also a very easy process.

 In this short tutorial you will learn how to create a simple garden plan and then estimate how much conduit and sprinkler heads you will need for your project.

 First, start by printing our graph paper.
 Depending on the size of your yard, you’ll need to use the top and side ledger for reference, then refer to each square as 2 (or more) feet.

-Next, you will want to measure your lawn and draw any house walls or patio areas adjacent to it.
-Be sure to also include side walks, trees or garden borders too.
+You also want to measure your lawn and draw any house walls or patio areas adjacent to it.
+Be sure to also include side walks, trees or garden borders in your sketch too.

 Locating your water source